 You probably never meant for it to happen.
 It’s not as if you went looking for a lover.
-However, once you fell in love with another person than your spouse, things got rather intense.
+However, once you fell in love with someone else other than your spouse, things got rather intense.

 You’re already in what some refer to as an emotional affair.
 Perhaps you’ve gone further and the relationship has turned physical.

 HOW DID IT HAPPEN?

+Some feel that God sent them their soul mate.
+Others blame it on their spouse’s actions or lack of actions.
 Underlying vulnerabilities very likely made the new relationship possible.
 Highly revered marriage researcher John Gottman writes in his book The Marriage Clinic:

-"…many clinicians…have been quick to point out that ‘affairs involve sex, but sex is usually not the purpose of the affair’…In fact, most clinicians who have written in this area report that affairs are usually about seeking friendship, support, understanding, and validation…they are about getting the acceptance that is missing in the marriage.”
+…many clinicians…have been quick to point out that ‘affairs involve sex, but sex is usually not the purpose of the affair’…In fact, most clinicians who have written in this area report that affairs are usually about seeking friendship, support, understanding, and validation…they are about getting the acceptance that is missing in the marriage.”

-My work with thousands of couples in crisis indicates that this is exactly the case.
-Relationship affairs – as opposed to the one-night-stand type affairs that are wholly about sex and not at all about relationship – usually find root in a person’s feeling unloved, unaccepted, disliked, and/or disrespected.
+My work with thousands of married couples in crisis indicates that this is exactly the case.
+Relationship affairs – as opposed to the one-night-stand type of affairs that are wholly about sex and not at all about relationship – usually find root in a person’s feeling unloved, unaccepted, disliked, and/or disrespected.

 Maybe you describe this new relationship similar to the way others I’ve worked with:

--I’ve never been loved like this.
+- “I’ve never been loved like this.”

--No one understands me as well as he/she does.
+- “No one understands me as well as he/she does.”

--This is the person I was meant to be with.
+- “This is the person I was meant to be with.”

--I can’t explain how this feels because I don’t think anyone else can understand it.
+- “I can’t explain how this feels because I don’t think anyone else can understand it.
 It’s intense.
 Amazing.
-Wonderful.
+Wonderful.”